zhenyu92/tiktok-clone/README.md

 ![image](https://github.com/zhenyu92/tiktok-clone/blob/main/screenshot.PNG)

 ### Credits
-This project is a part of the learning series delivered by [JavaScript Mastery](https://github.com/adrianhajdin).
+This project is adapted from a tutorial from [JavaScript Mastery](https://github.com/adrianhajdin).